HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     2. Beginning with HCL DX 9.5 Container Update CF192 and later releases, the DXConnect Servlet is pre-configured and started on supported Red Hat OpenShift and Kubernetes platforms that DX 9.5 containers are deployed to.

     3. For supported on premises platforms with HCL DX 9.5 CF19 and later releases, the DXConnect application needs to be installed (refer to [DXConnect](dxconnect.md)) and started under the Configuration Wizard (`cw_profile`) on target servers.
 For more information on starting the Configuration Wizard, refer to [Accessing the Configuration Wizard](../../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/cw_run.md).

-!!!remember
-    Configuration Wizard Administrator credentials are required to access the DXConnect application.

 ## Installing using the container image